Who we helpIndustry guide

 This is where most landlords lose money, and where a generic accountant most often slips up.

-For higher earners especially, that change can push more of your rental income into a higher tax band and leave you paying more than you expect.
-A good landlord accountant applies the relief correctly, shows you exactly what it costs you, and factors it into any decision about how you hold your property.
+For higher earners the change can also push more of your income into a higher tax band.
+A good property accountant applies the relief correctly, shows you what it costs, and factors it into how you hold your property.
+We do not pretend the old rules still apply.
+We plan around the rules as they are.

 Ownership structure